Monetization Audit: Mid-Core Gacha RPG

 - Battle pass price test

-- 15 experiments prioritized across 5 implementation sprints
+- 15 experiments mapped across 3 sprints

-- Projected $20k–$35k/month lift in first 60 days (conservative, sprint 1–2 experiments only)
+- $20k–$35k/month projected lift in the first 60 days (conservative; sprint 1–2 only)

 Scorecard Highlights

 No dedicated first-purchase path, no bonus structure, no contextual trigger.
-Highest-weighted dimension (30%).
+Highest-priority category in the scorecard.
 Critical.

 No web store exists.
 100% platform-dependent revenue.
 Largest single untapped lever in the scorecard.